 First, we shall show that $G / e$ has no cycles.

 Indeed, assume the contrary.
 Thus, $G / e$ has a cycle $c$.
-Consider each edge of $c$ as an edge of $G$.
+Consider each arc of $c$ as an arc of $G$.
 Then, $c$ is either a cycle of $G$, or an $s'-s$-path of $G$, or an $s-s'$-path of $G$ (because the only way in which the cycle could break when lifted from $G / e$ to $G$ is if the cycle passes through the identified vertex $s \sim s'$).
-The first of these three cases is impossible (since $G$ has no cycles), and so is the second (by Lemma~\ref{lem:tgt-s-useless}, since $G$ has no useless edges).
+The first of these three cases is impossible (since $G$ has no cycles), and so is the second (by Lemma~\ref{lem:tgt-s-useless}, since $G$ has no useless arcs).
 Thus, the third case must hold.
 In other words, $c$ is an $s-s'$-path of $G$.
 Since $c$ does not contain $e$ (because $c$ was originally a cycle of $G / e$), this shows that $c$ is an $s-s'$-path of $G \backslash e$.
-Now, replace the edge $e$ by this $s-s'$-path $c$ in the path $p$.
-The result is an $s-t$-walk of $G \backslash e$.
-This walk must be a path (since otherwise, it would contain a cycle, but $G \backslash e$ has no cycles), and thus is an $s-t$-path; furthermore, it contains $f$ (since $p$ contains $f$, and $f$ survives the replacement of $e$ by $c$ because $f$ is distinct from $e$).
-Hence, there exists an $s-t$-path of $G \backslash e$ that contains $f$ (namely, this walk).
-This contradicts the fact that $f$ is a useless edge of $G \backslash e$.
+Thus, $G \backslash e$ has an $s-s'$-path.
+Hence, Lemma~\ref{lem.G-e.C} shows that $f$ is a useless arc of $G$.
+But this contradicts the fact that $G$ has no useless arcs.
 This contradiction shows that our assumption was false.